 Dos Equis claims that the state of Jefferson’s appropriation and use of the “XX” in the political movement’s logo “dilutes the Dos Equis brand.”

 Lawyers for Dos Equis, in their suit, state that the name for the beer came about in 1897 when the original XX was the Roman numeral representing “twentieth” in anticipation of the new century.
-The state of Jefferson movement’s use of the XX was first used in 1941, signifying that people had been double-crossed by the states of California and Oregon.
+The state of Jefferson movement’s use of the XX was first used in 1941, signifying that California and Oregon’s states had double-crossed people.

 “It’s a really shitty design.
 I mean, it’s one of the most awful things I’ve ever seen,” said Maria Teresa Sanchez Peña Benavidez y Trujillo y Martinez del Toro de Sanchez, brand manager for the Dos Equis Brewing Company.
 “The design of the State of Jefferson logo has broken almost every graphic design rule out there.
 We have a carefully crafted brand identity and don’t want our brand associated at all with this visual nightmare.”